Navigating the realm of footwear becomes particularly important for people with diabetes, as the wellbeing of their feet demands extra attention.

-Why can’t I just wear comfortable, regular shoes if I have diabetic neuropathy or other foot problems related to diabetes?
+Many people ask me, “Why can’t I just wear comfortable, regular shoes if I have diabetic neuropathy or other foot problems related to diabetes?”

 Many of the foot problems caused by diabetes can turn into more serious health complications, but they can also be prevented.
 It is just common sense to take measures that promote better foot health and overall health, i.e., wearing the right footwear.

 Can people that don’t have diabetes wear diabetic shoes?

 Of course!
 In fact, it is quite common for non-diabetics to purchase diabetic shoes precisely because they provide so much comfort and support.
-They are also great for foot problems that are not necessarily related to diabetes such as heel pain, ball of the foot pain, blisters, flat feet, wide feet etc.
+They are also great for foot problems that are not necessarily related to diabetes, such as heel pain, ball of the foot pain, blisters, flat feet, wide feet etc.

 Rather than telling you that diabetic shoes are better than regular shoes for people with diabetes, I will share some reviews from those who have already made the switch.